yanick-th/edopro-customs/README.md

 - *"Studiant"* — Blue Archive inspired custom archetype

 ## Installation
-Add the repository json to your `configs.json` or create the `user_configs.json` file.
+Configure the repository json in your `configs.json` file.
 Add the block inside the `repos` list.

 The file is located in the EDOPro config directory at `.../ProjectIgnis/config/` or `.../EDOPro/config/`.